Lighthouse Community Choir Music Album

-To coincide with the anniversary of loved ones that were lost 32 years ago, Liverpool Lighthouse will release a 96 second clip to honour them and to communicate what the choir have been working on behind the scenes, uniting people through hardship, owing to the medium of music.
+To coincide with the anniversary of loved ones that were lost 32 years ago, Liverpool Lighthouse released a 96 second clip to honour them and to communicate what the choir have been working on behind the scenes, uniting people through hardship, owing to the medium of music.

 “It’s been really lovely to sing with a mix of lots of different people and to see them all every week.
 It is one of the only stable things at the moment and whatever happens we’ll still be here every Tuesday night, talking and singing along”. – Niamh Owens, choir member.